latchbio/latch/docs/source/basics/preview_interface.md

 Dockerfile      reference       wf      version
 ```

-Then, use `latch preview` with the name of your workflow function:
+Then, use `latch preview` with the name of the workflow function:

 ```shell-session
 $ latch preview <workflow_function_name>